Bovi

 Bovi Ugboma is a Nigerian stand-up comedian, actor, and writer.
 He has organized popular stand-up comedy concerts like Bovi: Man on Fire across the globe.
-He is married to his wife, Kris Asimonye Ugboma and 42 years of age.

 Early life and education

 Bovi Ugboma was born in Benin City, the capital of Edo State.
 He attended UNIBEN staff school for his primary education.
 In 1991, he was enrolled in Government College, Ughelli in Delta State.
-For disciplinary reasons and fear from his parents of his development as a youth, he was removed from boarding school and transferred to Edokpolor grammar school in Benin city where they lived.
-That move proved non-productive and he moved to his third secondary school, Boys model secondary school, Onicha Olona, an all boarding school.
-After completing his secondary education, he gained admission in 1998 to Delta State University where he studied Theatre Arts.
+For disciplinary reasons and fear from his parents of his development as a youth, he was removed from boarding school and transferred to Edokpolor Grammar School in Benin City, where they lived.
+That move proved unproductive and he moved to his third secondary school, Boys Model Secondary School, Onicha Olona, an all boarding school.
+After completing his secondary education, he gained admission in Delta State University in 1998, where he studied Theatre Arts.